 This holiday is the perfect time to encourage gratitude, giving, and spending some quality time crafting together as a family.
-And with just a little glue, glitter and paint, these fun projects will help you teach them about this historic holiday and how to be thankful for all they have.
-(Plus it keeps them out of the kitchen when you have a turkey, pie and hot sides cooking on the oven.)
+And with just a little glue, glitter, and paint, these fun projects will help you teach them about this historic holiday and how to be thankful for all they have.
+(Plus it keeps them out of the kitchen when you have a turkey, pie, and hot sides cooking on the oven.)
 So if you’re looking for a few creative and unique ideas, no worries, we’ve got you covered!
-You and your little ones will have a blast making these awesome Thanksgiving craft projects!
+You and your kids will have a blast making these awesome Thanksgiving craft projects!

 Your favorite sides likely weren’t served at the first Thanksgiving.
 Cranberry sauce wasn’t invented until 50 years after the first feast and sweet potatoes were just starting to make an appearance in America.

 Flower decor and fun headbands are just a couple of creations you can make with corn husks.
 If you participate in a corn harvest at your local fall festival, you should be able to find plenty of fallen corn remnants.
 Corn husk painting is an easy and unique crafting project that requires minimal materials.
 Check out the tutorial on Hello, Wonderful to see how your kids can make fun, colorful flowers of their own!

 Breaking turkey wishbones to grant secret wishes wasn’t an American invention.
 The tradition was inherited from the British, who got it from the Romans, who adopted it from the Etruscans who believed that birds had oracle powers.

 You can keep your kids entertained for hours on end with a turkey puppet crafting experience that can turn into endless puppet show fun!
 These turkey pals are just too cute and make the perfect fall craft to do as a group.
 See how they make these adorable little turkey buddies over on No Time For Flash Cards.

 Have you listened to my podcast?
 Check out The Mom Confidential!

 Embracing the Holiday